JackMadew/jackmadew.github.io/_pages/Boston_House_Study.md

 IESVE Model:
 ======
 Rhino honeybee model exported into IES using Pollination suite of tools.
 Envelope thermal constructions sourced from the ASHRAE.
 Greenstar apartment templates used for internal gains and schedules.
-HVAC system: CAV FCU with central heat pumps and chillers. </br>
+HVAC system: CAV FCU with central heat pumps and chillers.<br/><br/>
 <p align="center">
   <img src='../images/IES Model.png' width="50%">
 </p>

 Monthly Energy Results from IES:
 ======
-To be used to target efficiency measure and to benchmark agaisnt energy bills :P. </br>
+To be used to target efficiency measure and to benchmark agaisnt energy bills :P.<br/><br/>
 <p align="center">
   <img src='../images/MonthlyConsumption.png'  width="80%">
 </p>

 Natural Gas vs Electric Heat Pump Comparison:
 ======
 Hypothetical scenario of if our house had natural gas heating as it had previously.
-Gas heating would have been 34% cheaper per year, but would have emitted 208% more CO2 to run.</br>
+Gas heating would have been 34% cheaper per year, but would have emitted 208% more CO2 to run.
 _Cost data from US Bureau of Labor Statistics, 2024.
 Cost data does not include fixed rates for gas and electricity service.
-Emissions data from US Energy Information Administration, 2023_</br>
+Emissions data from US Energy Information Administration, 2023_<br/><br/>
 <p align="center">
   <img src='../images/NatGasVSheatpump.png'  width="50%">
 </p>

 Parametric Study of the Effects of Luften and Future Climate Scenarios:
 ======
-Understandbly luften vastly increased the heating requirements of the home (approximately $150 extra a year in electricity costs), but led to consistently low CO2 levels in an occupied home.
+Understandbly luften vastly increased the heating requirements of the home (approximately $150 extra a year in electricity costs), but led to consistently low CO2 levels in an occupied home. <br/><br/>
 <a href='../files/Parametric Report 2025-01-16_13-39-31/report.html'>Link to Parallel Axis and Stacked Plots </a>